 Ambition addicts harbor detailed fantasies of the wondrous, happy endings toward which we strive.
 In these imagined happy endings, we picture ourselves enjoying life free from heartache and fear.

-In a choice between easy-does-it or fast-and-furious, ambition addicts will always choose fast-and-furious.
+In a choice between easy-does-it or fast-and-furious, those with lots of ambition will always choose fast-and-furious.
 We're forever in a rush, impatient with others, and always very, very busy.

 Ambition addicts yearn to free ourselves from insecurity and vulnerability.
 When life presents us with loose ends, confusion, frailties, and fallibility, we ambition addicts become anxiety-ridden and panicked.
 If this sounds like you, here's how others have found to deal with their anxiety.

 Those with too much ambition seem to tackle each day with seriousness and severity.
 While the occasional victory may elevate our mood, we all too soon descend, when the high wears off, into doom and gloom.
 This leaves little room for celebrating our successes and makes us have difficulty living in the moment.

-We ambition addicts boldly assert our agendas and expect others to kowtow.
+Ambition addicts boldly assert their agendas and expect others to kowtow.
 When competitors rise high, we're often consumed by jealousy, viewing our own lives with contempt and disparaging whatever gains we've previously made.

-We ambition addicts have a hard time relaxing.
+Those with too much ambition have a hard time relaxing.
 Unscheduled time fills us with dread.
 We find it challenging to enjoy simple pleasures.
 If we must unwind, we prefer to do so through competitive activities or quantifiable hobbies.

 10. Categorical and calculating opinions of others.

 To actualize our dreams, we ambition addicts ascertain who, among our family, friends, community members, and colleagues, can help us achieve our goals.
 We prioritize interactions with these individuals over interactions with those we deem peripheral to our progress.